AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    For example::

      x = rr.getEE ('J1', 'Vmax')

+   calculates elasticity coefficient of reaction 'J1' with restpect to parameter 'Vmax'.

-   :param str variable: The dependent variable of the coefficient, for example a flux or
+   :param str variable: A reaction Id
-                        species concentration.
-   :param str parameter: The independent parameter, for example a kinetic constant or boundary
+   :param str parameter: The independent parameter, for example a kinetic constant, floating or boundary species
-                         species
    :param Boolean steadyState: should the steady state value be computed.